 The Ann Craft Trust Safeguarding Adults Week is an opportunity for organisations to come together to raise awareness of important safeguarding issues.

-Each day they will be focus on a different safeguarding theme to explore how we can respond to contemporary safeguarding challenges Find out more
+Each day they focus on a different safeguarding theme to explore how we can respond to contemporary safeguarding challenges Find out more

 White Ribbon Campaign (Friday 25 November)